-If you invest in our ADSs, your interest will be diluted by US\$8.29, representing the difference between our net tangible book value per ADS at US\$2.71 as of June 30, 2020 after giving effect to this offering and an assumed initial public offering price of US\$11 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus.
+If you invest in our ADSs, your interest will be diluted to the extent of the difference between our net tangible book value per ADS at US\$ as of June 30, 2020 after giving effect to this offering and an assumed initial public offering price of US\$ per ADS.
 Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.

-Our net tangible book value as of June 30, 2020 was approximately US\$66.51 million, or US\$1.33 per ordinary share as of that date and US\$2.66 per ADS.
+Our net tangible book value as of June 30, 2020 was approximately US\$ million, or US\$ per ordinary share as of that date and US\$ per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$5.5 per ordinary share, adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$ per ordinary share, adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to (i) the sale of the ADSs offered in this offering at the assumed initial public offering price of US\$11 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the capital reduction of RMB195,000,000 approved by our board of directors on August 28, 2020, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately US\$77.91 million, or US\$1.35 per ordinary share and US\$2.71 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.02 per ordinary share and US\$0.05 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$4.15 per ordinary share and US\$8.29 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to the sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
+This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price per ordinary share US\$5.5 US\$11 Net tangible book value as per ordinary share of June 30, 2020 US\$1.33 US\$2.66 Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering US\$1.35 US\$2.71 Amount of dilution in net tangible book value per ordinary share to new investors in this offering US\$(4.15) US\$(8.29)
+Per Ordinary y Share Per ADS US\$) Assumed initial public offering price per ordinary share \$ \$ Net tangible book value as per ordinary share of June 30, 2020 \$ \$ Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering \$ \$ Amount of dilution in net tangible book value per ordinary share to new investors in this offering \$ \$

-A US\$1.00 increase (decrease) in the assumed public offering price of US\$11 per ADS would increase (decrease) the pro forma net tangible book value by US\$3.8, the pro forma net tangible book value per ordinary share and per ADS after this offering by US\$0.06 per ordinary share and US\$0.12 per ADS, and the dilution in pro forma net tangible book value per ordinary share and per ADS to investors in this offering by US\$0.44 per ordinary share, and US\$0.88 per ADS, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and offering expenses payable by us.
+A US\$1.00 increase (decrease) in the assumed public offering price of US\$ per ADS would increase (decrease) the pro forma net tangible book value by US\$, the pro forma net tangible book value per ordinary share and per ADS after this offering by US\$ per ordinary share and US\$ per ADS, and the dilution in pro forma net tangible book value per ordinary share and per ADS to investors in this offering by US\$ per ordinary share, and US\$ per ADS, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and offering expenses payable by us.